IreneAsay/good-readme-guide/README.md

 # Readme Guide Generator

 ## Project Description
 The goal of this project is to create a command-line application (a README guide generator) that dynamically generates a professional README.md file from a user's input using the Inquirer package.
-This allows the project creator to devote more time to working on the project.
+This allows the project creator to devote more time to working on the project and delivering a quality README guide efficiently.

 ![Screenshot](assets/image/Screenshot.png)